yuyangpoi/FF-KDT/README.md

 python eval_from_aedat4_high_freq.py --file_dir YOUR_DATASET_ROOT/Normal  # or Blur, Dark, Over

-## You will receive the results after the command
+## You will receive the results in the .eval/ folder after the command
 python compute_homo_high_freq.py   # view parameter settings in the file
 ```